myuan27/myuan27.github.io/_pages/about.md

 * **2024.11** Our paper "Building electrical load forecasting with occupancy data based on wireless sensing" has been accepted by *Applied Energy*, proposing a novel approach to predicting building load using occupancy data.

 * **2024.10** Our paper "Occluded meter reading with pointer mask generation based on generative adversarial network" has been accepted by *IEEE Transactions on Instrumentation & Measurement*.
-It will be available online soon.

 * **2024.09** Conference paper by Master's student Junwei Xie, "Short-term load forecasting for buildings based on a dynamic weighted edRVFL model" has been accepted for the China Automation Congress (CAC 2025).
-It will be presented as a poster in November 2025 in Qingdao, China.

 * **2024.07** Our paper "Pointer generation and main scale detection for occluded meter reading based on generative adversarial network" has been accepted to *Measurement*.